How Do You Treat Peroneal Tendonitis?

 Signs and Symptoms

-Diagnosis and Treating Peroneal Tendonitis
+Diagnosing and Treating Peroneal Tendonitis in Powder Springs

-Once we know you're dealing with tendonitis, we can address your pain and inflammation with rest, ice and anti-inflammatories.
-Depending on the severity of your condition, you may need to splint your ankle.
-In some cases, we'll have you reduce your activity levels significantly to rest your tendons.
-Laser therapy is an excellent treatment option to help reduce pain and inflammation.
-Many patients will benefit from custom orthotics, since these can help take pressure off your peroneal tendons.
-And that will reduce your risk for further injury.
+Once we know you're dealing with tendonitis in your ankle, we can address your pain and inflammation with rest, ice and anti-inflammatory medication.
+Depending on the severity of your condition, you may need to splint your ankle to take stress off the area.
+In some cases, we'll have you reduce your activity levels significantly to rest your tendons, but we'll advise you if that's necessary.
+And we'll do what we can to keep you active during your recovery.